 Signals in descending order: VE7TIL (DFCW 'TIL'), VE7SL (DFCW 'SL'), JA1GCM (QRSS 'GM'), VE7BDQ (QRSS 'BDQ')

 Another great 2200m screen shot recently received from Neil, WØYSE/7 in Layton Utah, shows three VE7's lighting up his receive system on the evening of January 15, 2011.
 Signals from VE7SL, VA7JX and VE7BDQ were all doing well over the 1200km path.
 Neil's receive antenna is just a small homebrew active PAØRDT mini-whip.
 See more of Neil's LF activities at The WØYSE Ham Radio Site

-**** ANY OF THE ABOVE STATIONS ARE AVAILABLE FOR CROSSBAND CONTACTS WITH YOU IF YOU HAVE RECEIVE CAPABILITIES ON 2200m ****
+**** ANY OF THE ABOVE STATIONS ARE AVAILABLE FOR CROSSBAND CONTACTS WITH YOU IF YOU HAVE RECEIVE CAPABILITIES ON 2200m or 630m ****

 See my web page explaining a typical crossband QSO procedure.

 LF propagation was above normal on the evening of Jan 8, 2012.
 The screen grab shown below is from VE2IQ's excellent receive system near Ottawa.